pedro-mendonca/Translation-Tools/README.md

 *   Tested up to WP 5.8
 *   More Site Health WordPress translations tests!
 *   Site Health test to check if the WordPress Translation API is available from your site
-*   Site Health test to report if the installed WordPress is already available for translation, useful for beta testing
+*   Site Health test to report if your WordPress version is already available for translation, useful for beta testing
 *   Refactor Site Health tests to allow dependency between tests. ( e.g. Only run a test if another test has the status 'good' )
 *   The Site Health Translations tests now have the #WPPolyglots Pink Color for usability
 *   New warning notice in the updates screen when your WordPress version is not available for translation yet, useful for beta testing